KyleStank/Project-SFPS/README.md

 Fortunately I am not planning to advertise this game a whole lot.
 If I'm lucky then that won't be a problem, but if I'm unlucky, and people actually play this game, well then
 I have a shit storm ahead of me.

-Evceryone is encouraged to contribute.
+Everyone is encouraged to contribute.